erincalhoun/elixir-no-all-hands/docs/_build/html/_sources/phase2.rst.txt

 ---------------------------------
 The number and type of rooms depends on the program and the (correct) number of attendees.

-Make sure to book a room for the Board meeting on the last day.
+Make sure to book a room for the board meeting on the last day.

 .. attention::
     Book as far in advance as possible to ensure availability.